tspindler-cms/tetet-vwv/README.txt

 USS Knox (DE-1052), USS Gray (DE-1054), USS Kirk (DE-1087), Knox classs Destroyer Escorts (Later Frigates) USS Mullany (DD-528), a Flechter class destroyer
-USS Enterprise 1966 (CVAN-65), the first nuclear driven carrier
+USS Enterprise 1966 (CVAN-65), the first nuclear driven carrier A-37 Dragonfly, an iconic light attack aircraft of the Vietnam War

 This is my first attempt at modding for DCS, so take the results with a grain of salt.